rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 ### Access your cloud servers

-You can connect to your Rackspace cloud server by using Secure Shell (SSH), Remote Desktop (RDP), or Console.
+You can connect to your Rackspace cloud server with the Secure Shell (SSH), Remote Desktop (RDP), or Console.
 For detailed instructions, see [Connect to a cloud server](/how-to/connect-to-a-cloud-server/).